 Presently, there is chaos and fear amongst people due to the coronavirus pandemic.
-This is exposing new pathways for cyber criminals to prey on the vulnerable victims.
+This is exposing new pathways for cybercriminals to prey on vulnerable victims.

-How to avoid phishing attacks in three steps
+How to avoid coronavirus scam and phishing attacks in three steps?

-Just as you deal with the actual coronavirus, you can deal with the spread of scams by keeping yourself protected.
+Just as you deal with the actual coronavirus, you can deal with the spread of coronavirus scam by keeping yourself protected.
 Here are a few steps to keep you safe:

 #1 Keep a check on communications from sources you don’t trust

-These are possibly phishing attempts.
-During remote working at the time of pandemic, the many messages that we receive combined with the work pressure can lower our guards and we tend to open emails and click on links from trustworthy-looking organizations.
+These are possibly devices and smartphone phishing attempts.
+During remote working at the time of the pandemic, the many messages that we receive combined with the work pressure can lower our guards and we tend to open emails and click on links from trustworthy-looking organizations.

 As a general rule, scrutinize messages from sources you don’t get regularly.
 For example, be aware of messages from unknown senders, or people from your organization like CEO, who do not usually communicate directly with you.